Elisabeth Ludovika of Bavaria: Queen Dowager

 After her husband's death on 2 January 1861, Elisabeth lived quietly at her seats at Sanssouci, Charlottenburg, and Stolzenfels and dedicated herself to charity work in memory of her late husband.
-Her brother-in-law, Emperor Wilhelm I of Germany, held her in high regard as a true friend.
+Her brother-in-law, William I, German Emperor, held her in high regard as a true friend.

+In 1865, Princess Elisabeth would cross paths with the future Field Marshall and President Paul von Hindenburg, who served as her page.
+For his service, the Princess gifted the young man a pocket watch, a cherished possession he would carry with him for the rest of his life.
+According to von Hindenburg's memoirs, it served as his "companion" throughout his service in the Austro-Prussian War, the Franco-Prussian War, and World War I.

-During a visit to her sister, Queen Amalie of Saxony, Elisabeth died in 1873 in Dresden.
+Elisabeth died in 1873 in Dresden during a visit to her sister, Queen Amalie of Saxony.
 She was buried next to her husband on 21 December at the Friedenskirche in Potsdam.